 He has experience prosecuting and defending in a broad range of criminal matters including: traffic matters, assaults, property offences, sex offences, customs offences, complex frauds, manslaughter, cyber-crimes and people smuggling.

-Oliver is keen amateur photographer and car enthusiast and relishes any opportunity that allows him to combine his hobbies with work.
+Oliver is a keen amateur photographer and car enthusiast and relishes any opportunity that allows him to combine his hobbies with work.

-Anthony Elliott from Francis Burt Chambers is our preferred independent barrister who is regularly retained to act as counsel in complex or for clients who desire the absolute best in terms of court representation.
+Anthony Elliott from Francis Burt Chambers is our preferred independent barrister who is regularly retained to act as counsel in complex cases or for clients who desire the absolute best in terms of court representation.

 Anthony began his career in private practice (with the firm of Gibson & Gibson), before joining the Crown Solicitor’s Office, and then working exclusively as a prosecutor with the Offices of the Director of Public Prosecutions in Western Australia, the Northern Territory and the Fiji Islands.
-For a number of years he has held a commission as a Legal Officer in the Royal Australian Air Force Special Reserves dealing with disciplinary issues, grievances and inquiry matters.
+For a number of years he has held a Commission as a Legal Officer in the Royal Australian Air Force Special Reserves dealing with disciplinary issues, grievances and inquiry matters.

 Anthony has extensive criminal law experience, prosecuting jury trials in the Supreme Court and District Court and as appellate counsel before Courts of Appeal and before Fiji’s ultimate appellate court, the Supreme Court of Fiji.

 In 2008, Anthony spent ten months as Deputy DPP for Fiji.
 During that time, he was also the Director of the Serious Fraud Unit within the DPP, overseeing the serious fraud cases, and handling the more difficult of those cases.
-His work involved consideration of constitutional issues, and giving opinions on some of the most contentious cases of the time.
+His work involved consideration of constitutional issues and giving opinions on some of the most contentious cases of the time.

-Anthony has extensive experience as trial counsel in murder trials and has been involved in several of Australia’s most high profile murder cases.
+Anthony has extensive experience as trial counsel in murder trials and has been involved in several of Australia’s most high-profile murder cases.

 He graduated from the University of Notre Dame Australia and previously worked at Sklarz lawyers before joining Francis Burt Chambers in 2017.